juhoffma/Mavenizer/README.md

 This Skript helps you mavenize your Application Server.
 It will scan your SOA-P Installation and put the jar files into your local maven repository.
 It does it by generating a parent pom that holds all the dependencies. for your Installation.
 All it needs to run is your SOA-P Installation Directory.

+This Skript needs nokogiri installed.
+You can install it using the gem system

+gem install nokogiri

 It will then take jars it finds in these Directories

 - /jboss-esb/client